tomasztunik/gutenberg/packages/components/src/border-control/border-control/README.md

 ### `value`: `Object`

 An object representing a border or `undefined`.
+Used to set the current border configuration for this component.

 Example:
 ```js